Zema-Enterprises/lunch_app_demo/docs/deployment/DEPLOYMENT.md

 **Read this first:** [STAGING_DEPLOYMENT.md](./STAGING_DEPLOYMENT.md)

-We recommend **Railway.app** for staging:
+We now recommend a **Render + Vercel hybrid** for staging:
-- ✅ 10-minute setup
+- ✅ Render hosts API + PostgreSQL + Redis with one blueprint
-- ✅ All services included (backend, frontend, PostgreSQL, Redis)
+- ✅ Vercel serves the SPA globally with preview deployments
-- ✅ Auto-deploy from GitHub
+- ✅ GitHub auto-deploys keep both halves in sync
-- ✅ $0-10/month cost
+- ✅ Entire stack runs for $0 on the free tiers (with cold starts)

 ---